MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 ## Deploy a GPT model

 To use a language model in prompt flow, you need to deploy a model first.
-The Azure AI Studio allows you to deploy OpenAI models that you can use in your flows.
+The Azure AI Foundry portal allows you to deploy OpenAI models that you can use in your flows.

-1. In the navigation pane on the left, under **Components**, select the **Deployments** page.
+1. Navigate to the **Models + endpoints** page under the **My assets** section, using the menu on the left.
+1. Select the **+ Deploy model** button, and select the **Deploy base model** option.
 1. Create a new deployment of the **gpt-35-turbo** model with the following settings by selecting **Customize** in the **Deploy model** wizard:
     - **Deployment name**: *A unique name for your model deployment*
     - **Deployment type**: Standard